 - Following from this, while Flash, MJ, Ned, Betty, and Happy are cornered by the Mysterio drones, they all begin to confess as they think that they're about to die (i.e. Betty has a fake ID even though she never actually tries to use it).
 Happy's confession:

-- Speaking of shields... the fact that Spidey improvises some gear to take on the drones one last time, with a Tower Bridge sign for a shield and a salvaged power core on the end of a cable, which he actually throws like a hammer, looking rather like a certain scene in Avengers: Endgame.
+- The fact that Spidey improvises some gear to take on the drones one last time, with a Tower Bridge sign for a shield and a salvaged power core on the end of a cable, which he throws like a hammer, looking rather like a certain scene in Avengers: Endgame.
+Awesome?
+Yes.
 Heartwarming?
 Maybe.
 Hilarious?
 Definitely.

 - During the climactic battle, Beck has his crew working behind the scenes on everything he needs.
 His costumer keeps asking him any time something goes wrong, if he still needs the cape, and is giving updates on ironing the cape with the same intensity that everyone else is giving reports on the rest of the operation.Beck: [with growing exasperation] Yes, Janice, I do!